MrPancetita/screeps-mrpancetita/screeps-tuto3.md

-# Screeps Tutorial - Lesson 3
+# Screeps Tutorial - Lesson 3: Building structures

 The Controller upgrade gives access to some new structures: walls, ramparts, and extensions.
 We’ll discuss walls and ramparts in the next Tutorial section, for now let’s talk about extensions.